-The funding methods mandated by the Illinois Pension Code are inadequate to appropriately fund the Park Employees' Annuity and Benefit Fund of Chicago.
+The funding methods mandated by the Illinois Pension Code are insufficient to avoid insolvency, and without a change, the Fund is in imminent danger of insolvency and the assets are projected to be depleted in the next ten years (during 2027).
 We strongly recommend an actuarial funding method that targets 100% funding with payments at least covering interest on the unfunded actuarial accrued and a portion of the principal balance.
+If the Fund becomes insolvent, the employer will be required to make contributions on a "pay as you go" basis, which means the employer would have to pay all benefits as they become due.